lm3nitro/Projects/New/Firewall Evasion.md

 The IP Options field is a flexible part of the IP header that allows for additional features or instructions to be specified for packet processing.
 Nmap lets you customize the IP Options field using the `--ip-options HEX_STRING` option.
 The 'HEX_STRING` option defines the exact bytes that will populate the IP Options field.
 Each byte is expressed in hexadecimal format, where HH represents two hexadecimal digits.
 For example, the byte 0x1A would be written as \x1A.

-A shortcut provided by Nmap is using the letters to make your requests:
+A shortcut provided by Nmap is using the letters to make the requests:

 + R to record-route.
 + T to record-timestamp.